David Bacalus, Death and Taxes <DnT>, Gilgamesh, Updated 9/16/2017

 TL;DR: math behind my statements in the Royal Road section under Cards.

 In the previous RR section I gave a basic guideline to follow when trying to optimize Royal Road and cards.
 Let’s now look at the math behind it.
-Keep in mind that this math only applies to Balance, Arrow, and Bole aka the three cards you will be using the most, in the order they’re listed.
-Since Spire/Ewer will 99.9% of the time be used as Royal Road fodder and are completely situational we will not include them…and spear is useless.
+Keep in mind that this math only applies to Balance, Arrow, Spear, and Bole aka the tfour cards you will be using the most, in the order they’re listed.
+Since Spire/Ewer will 99.9% of the time be used as Royal Road fodder and are completely situational we will not include them.

 So let’s use Balance as our example: